Cookie-K/GTFO-PhotographyPlugin/README.md

 - 1.0.1:
     - Removed package reference to Nidhogg networking api in favor of GTFO API
     - Small update to read me on enemies and team scans
+- 1.1.0:
+    - Updated to work with R6
+    - Added ambient particle toggle